RasmusRPaulsen/DTUImageAnalysis/exercises/ex4-ImageFiltering/readme.md

 Try to use your mean and median filter with different filter sizes on the **SaltPepper.png**.
 What do you observe?
 Can they remove the noise and what happens to the image?

 ## Gaussian filter

 Scikit-image contains many [different filters](https://scikit-image.org/docs/stable/api/skimage.filters.html).

+The Gaussian filter is widely used in image processing.
+It is a smoothing filter that removes high frequencies from the image.

 ### Exercise 6
 Let us try the Gaussian filter on the **Gaussian.png** image.
 Start by importing the filter: